Skip to main content

 Overview

-HMRC have various channels you can use to contact them about tax credits.
-Some of these channels may change following the closure of the tax credits system from 6 April 2025.
+Now that tax credits have closed, HMRC no longer operate the digital tax credit system either online or via the HMRC app.
+The main channels you can use to contact HMRC about tax credits are by telephone and by post.
 The main contact details are available on the GOV.UK website.
 There is also an option to contact HMRC on X (formerly Twitter).
-HMRC do not have a facility to let you e-mail them directly.
+HMRC do not have a facility to let you email them directly.

 Tax credits digital service

-HMRC’s digital service, ‘Manage your tax credits’, will end after 5 April 2025.
-In addition, information about your tax credit award will no longer be available via your personal tax account or the HMRC app.
-HMRC’s telephone and post services for tax credits will continue and some online forms, such as the appeals form and dispute form, will continue to be available via the GOV.UK website.
+HMRC’s digital service, ‘Manage your tax credits’, ended on 5 April 2025 and information about your tax credit awards is no longer available via your personal tax account or the HMRC app.
+HMRC’s telephone and post services for tax credits will continue for some time and some online forms, such as the appeals form and dispute form, continue to be available via the GOV.UK website.

 X (Twitter)